St. John’s Weekly News

 Tuesdays, 9:30-11:30 AM, Fellowship Hall

 Everyone is invited to help make quilts for Lutheran World Relief and enjoy a time of fellowship.
 We also are in need of home sewers.
-Supplies can be taken home and sewn on your own time.
-If you have a Thrivent Action Team available and aren't sure what to do with it, the Quilters can use it for supplies!
 Contact Marsha Johnson, (309) 299-9338, or Vicky Kramer, (309) 530-1604.

 Central/Southern Illinois Synod Assembly Volunteer Opportunities